bqchristie/fuudapi/README.md

 # WEATHERAPI

+Thanks for taking the time to review this code.
+I hope to have the chance to dicsuss in person in the near future.
+Have a great Weekend!

 ## The Spec

 * Create an endpoint in node that accepts minimum two cities and then calls an open weather API (ie. /endpoint/cities/toronto|chicago )